AI & Privacy

 Zephyr (7B and 141B Parameters)

-HuggingFace's helpful assistant models.
+HuggingFace's helpful assistant models, optimized for user assistance.

 Key Specifications: